3 Days in New York City

 Junior’s

 Junior’s has a bit of something for everyone, from the classic New York pastrami sandwich, to soups and salads, to full entrees like chicken parmesan or fish & chips.
-There’s really no way to go wrong at this famous NYC deli, so pick what looks good to you!
-But, make sure you save room for dessert, because Junior’s is known for its delicious cheesecake.
-Wondering what other food NYC is known for?
+There’s really no way to go wrong at this famous NYC deli!
+The plain cheesecake was my favorite.
+Simple and perfect.

 Times Square